austinorth/k8s-course-tf/README.md

 - `cp terraform.tfvars.example terraform.tfvars`
 - Edit `terraform.tfvars` and fill out the variables specific to your environment.
 They are as follows:
-  - `cidr_blocks` - the ip blocks you would like the instances to be accessible from.
+  - `ingress_cidr_blocks` - the ip blocks you would like the instances to be accessible from.
+  - `egress_cidr_blocks` - the ip blocks you would like the instances to be able to access.
   - `public_key` - the ssh public key you would like to use for connecting to the instance
   - `region` - the AWS region you would like to create the instances in